cloudnativelabs/kube-router/Documentation/health.md

     --run-firewall=true
     --run-service-proxy=true

-If the route controller or service controller exits it's main loop and does not publish a heartbeat the /healthz endpoint will return a error 500 signaling that kube-router is not healthy
+If the route controller, policy controller or service controller exits it's main loop and does not publish a heartbeat the /healthz endpoint will return a error 500 signaling that kube-router is not healthy.